vectara/vectara-docs/www/docs/api-jumpstart.md

 	  // More results....
 ```

-The example API call provides the following response:
+The example API call provided the following response:

 _"Employee Handbook PTO is 20 days a year for all new employees. <b>Employees
 earn more vacation days per year of service up to 5 extra days.</b>
 Example: Once you begin your 5th year, you now have 25 vacation days."_

+The result answers the question and returns additional details about the
+query, such as the language, section, and offset.

 Let's take a look at some other API calls that you can make.

 ## Upload a file to the index

 If you want to add a file to an existing index, you can upload a new file with
-a simple POST request.
+a simple command.

 You need to input the following information: